 Although all dogs (and humans!) have a few microscopic mange mites on their skin, they are generally not an issue for a dog with a healthy immune system.
 Demodectic mange, the most common type of mange affecting dogs, is not contagious, but if left untreated it can cause a severe, painful condition.

 Young dogs under 18 months of age have immature immune systems and can be more prone to developing demodectic mange.
 Severe stress can also weaken a dog’s immune system, allowing mange to develop.
 Sadly, pit bulls are the most common breed in US shelters, and they tend to stay in shelters longer than other dogs, leading to anxiety, stress, and often, mange.

 - Hair loss around the face can be a sign of mange, as well as thickened skin and scabbing.

 Flea Allergy Dermatitis

 Fleas are not only a nuisance to exterminate, but these tiny creatures can wreak havoc on your pit bull’s skin.
 Dermatitis from fleas is caused when your dog’s system reacts to the saliva injected into the skin upon being bitten by a flea.

 Finally, some genetic issues can cause skin problems for bully breeds, in both purebred and mixed breed individuals.
 Hereditary skin issues include hyperkeratosis, zinc deficiency, and some types of dermatitis.

-How to Treat Pit Bull Skin Problems
+How to Support Pit Bull Skin

 Start with a Vet Visit